Loyola University New Orleans School of Law, J.D., 2005

 Benchmark Litigation, 40 & Under Hot List, 2016-2018

 New Orleans CityBusiness, Leadership in Law Award, 2016

 LSBA Leadership Class, 2012-2013

 Kristin L. Beckman is a member of the firm.
 Her practice focuses on complex litigation matters, including products liability, business torts, insurance coverage and bad faith, commercial contracts, and general commercial disputes.
 Kristin's insurance experience includes first party and third party disputes with litigation in both state and federal courts.
 Her insurance cases arise from claims for business interruption, property damage, and extra-contractual bad faith claims relating to bodily injury and property damage.
 Kristin's products liability experience includes defending claims against manufacturers, distributors, and pharmaceutical companies.

 Kristin received a Bachelor of Arts degree from Boston College and a Juris Doctor degree from Loyola University School of Law.
 While at Loyola, she was a member of the Loyola Law Review and served on its Board of Editors.

-Kristin has been recognized by Louisiana Super Lawyers as a Rising Star, and was recently named to Benchmark Litigation’s inaugural Under 40 Hot List for 2016.
+Kristin has been recognized by Louisiana Super Lawyers as a Rising Star, and has been named to Benchmark Litigation’s 40 & Under Hot List for 2016, 2017, and 2018.
 She also is a recipient of New Orleans CityBusiness' "Leadership in Law Award” for 2016.